CNBLUE: 2018–2019: Military enlistment and Jonghyun's departure

 The band went on hiatus because the members were doing military service; before they did, they released Best of CNBLUE/OUR BOOK [2011-2018] on August 29.
 The album contained songs from their debut in Japan in 2011.

 On August 28, 2019, Jonghyun announced he was leaving CNBLUE due to his connections with the Burning Sun scandal and backlash over inappropriate messages towards a YouTuber.

-2020–present: Return from military, Contract Renewal, Re-Code, "Zoom", and Wanted
+2020–2023: Return from military, Contract renewal, Re-Code, "Zoom", and Wanted

 On October 20, 2020, it was announced that the 3 remaining members of CNBLUE had successfully renewed their contracts and are releasing their eighth mini album, Re-Code and its lead single "Then, Now and Forever", on November 17.

 CNBLUE launched a reality-variety show, Secret Tour: Don't Call My Name to celebrate their 10th debut anniversary.
 The show aired every Friday from November 13 to November 20, 2020 on tvN.

 CNBLUE released their 15th single, "Zoom" on June 23, 2021.

 CNBLUE released their ninth mini-album, Wanted and its lead single "Love Cut" on October 20.

 On August 8, 2022, CNBLUE joined the Weverse platform.

+2024-Present: Asia Tours CNBLUENTITY, VOYAGE INTO X, 10TH MINI ALBUM [X]

+In early 2024, CNBLUE held an Asian tour titled "2024 CNBLUE Live 'CNBLUENTITY' in Asia."
+The tour started in Hong Kong on March 16, followed by performances in Bangkok on March 23, Kaohsiung on April 6, Macau on April 13, Kuala Lumpur on April 20, Singapore on April 27, and concluded in Jakarta on May 25.

+On August 5, CNBLUE announced a new Asia tour titled 'VOYAGE into X,' which was scheduled to be held in five countries: South Korea, China (Macau), Taiwan, Thailand, Malaysia, and Hong Kong.

+On September 30, CNBLUE officially announced the release of CNBLUE's 10th mini album, [X], which was scheduled for October 14.

+On January 23, 2025, CNBLUE announced its first concert tour to North America since 2014, as part of Voyage Into X. The tour includes stops in Toronto, New York City, Los Angeles, and San Francisco.